AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 }
 ```

-Let's consider this as a structure reference:
+For example, considering this as a structure reference:

 ![Structure reference image](../images/structureRef.jpg)

-Note the position of the cat, the direction it's facing, etc. Now consider this prompt: "picture of a poodle with colorful fur looking majestic"
+Note the position of the cat, the direction it's facing, etc. Now consider this prompt: `"picture of a poodle with colorful fur looking majestic"`

-Without the structure reference, we get:
+Without the structure reference, you will see:

 ![Without structure reference image](../images/without-structure-ref.jpg)

-Now compare it to the one where the structure reference was used:
+Now, compare it to the following generated image from using the structure reference provided:

 ![With structure reference image](../images/with-structure-ref.jpg)

 Again, the difference is striking.

+## Complete Source Code

-The complete script used for this guide is below.
+The complete source code containing the utilities for authentication, uploading, and downloading is provided below.

 <InlineAlert variant="warning" slots="title, text" />